 How do I obtain a parking permit?

 Permits are only issued to Rye residents and property owners.
 They may be obtained at the Rye Town Hall.
-If you are visiting a motel, you are eligible to use a temporary parking permit.
-The temporary permit card must be displayed on the driver's side dash board.

 How do I appeal a parking ticket?